Luftloch80/FloleVacWeb/develop/HOWTO.md

 Copy the output file from the container with
 ```
-docker cp <container_id>:valetudo valetudo
+docker cp <container_id>:floleVacWeb floleVacWeb
 ```

-The output file `valetudo` is a binary file that you can copy to the device:
+The output file `floleVacWeb` is a binary file that you can copy to the device:

 ```
-scp ./valetudo root@192.168.1.42:/usr/local/bin/
+scp ./floleVacWeb root@192.168.1.42:/usr/local/bin/
 ```

 Once you're that far, you hopefully don't need any further advice.